 Hiking – easy to moderate, 3-4 hours.

-This morning a short drive through the countryside surrounding Thimphu brings us to the Jigme Dorji Wildlife Sanctuary, the largest protected area in the country.
-The park is home to several endangered species including the takin, snow leopard, blue sheep, tiger, red panda, and the Himalayan black bear.
-More than 300 species of birds have been cataloged within the park.
-Our walk begins from the small village of Dodena.
-Our trail starts by crossing a covered bridge over the Wang Chhu and we climb steadily to Cheri Goemba, a small monastery perched on the hill with a view over the Thimphu Valley.
-Shabdrung Ngawang Namgyal built this monastery in 1620, and this is where the first community of monks in Bhutan was established.
-The monastery is considered very sacred as it contains the ashes of Tempi Nima, the father of the first Shabdrung of Bhutan, and beautiful frescoes of Buddhist saints.
+Our walk begins from the small village of Dodena, where we’ll cross a covered bridge over the Wang Chhu River, and from here we climb steadily to Cheri Goemba, a small monastery perched on a hillside overlooking the Thimphu Valley.
+Shabdrung Ngawang Namgyal built this structure in 1620, and it is where the first community of monks in Bhutan was established.
+The monastery is considered to be very sacred, containing the ashes of Tempi Nima - the father of the first Shabdrung of Bhutan - and beautiful frescoes of Buddhist saints.

-After our visit to the monastery, we descend back the way we came, keeping our eyes open for the goral (wild goat) that are often spotted on the cliffs nearby.
-Back at the village of Dodena we follow a riverside trail via Begana to Cabesa, home to the Choki School of Arts.
-The Choki School is private and provides free skills-related education in the traditional arts and crafts of Bhutan to Bhutanese children who are unable to attend or complete their formal education.
-After visiting the school we continue along the riverside trail and pass through small rural villages before returning to Thimphu.
-Dinner this evening will be Asian-Bhutanese cuisine at one of the finer restaurants in Thimphu.
+After our visit to the monastery, we descend back the way we came, keeping our eyes open for goral (wild goat) which are often spotted on the cliffs nearby.
+Back at the village of Dodena, we follow a riverside trail to the towns of Begana to Cabesa, home to the Choki School of Arts (closed on weekends and holidays).
+The Choki School provides free, skills-related training in the traditional arts and crafts to Bhutanese children who are unable to complete their formal education.
+After visiting the school, we continue along the riverside trail, passing through small rural villages before returning to Thimphu.

 Transfer to Punakha (approximately 4 hours*); Temple of the Divine Madman